 "An anthropologist listens to birds" Neal's Yard, Cambridge, November 2007.
 Anthropology of Britain workshop, Aberdeen January 2008.

 "Becoming continuity: how conservation stopped being a change in Islay, Scotland" Anthropology of Britain workshop, Newcastle January 2007.

 "Towards an anthropology of bird sounds", at the conference "Sound and Anthropology", University of St Andrews, June 2006.

 "The balance of nature: entangled science and ethics in debates about raptors in Scotland" at the conference "Animals and Science" University of Manchester, June 2005.

 "Diversity and diversification: farmers' negotiation of change in Islay, Scotland" at the XXI congress of the European Society for Rural Sociology, Keszthely, Hungary August 2005.

 "The people who make the difference: How farmers in Islay negotiate and conceptualise change and their relationship with the outside world" ASA Conference, 2004, Durham.

 "Conservation, counting and the meaning and morality of rarity in Islay" ASA Conference, 2003, Manchester.

-Programme coordinator for MSc People and Environment and for all associated courses.
-Course co-ordinator for AT4038 More Than Human and for AT2010 Key Debates in Anthropology.
-Course coordinator for the 6th Century Course 'Humans and Other Animals' SX1501.
+Course co-ordinator for AT4538 More Than Human and for AT2010 Key Debates in Anthropology.
+I also run the Research Project Part 2 course, which is the second part of the single honours dissertation, and am coordinator for the 6th Century course 'Humans and Other Animals' SX1501.